Good Dads

 • Explain how stereotypes influence how we think about ourselves and others.

-• Explore ways to overcome negative assessments from others.
+• Explain ways to overcome stereotypes levied by others.

 (Note: Good Dads has received special permission from PREP, Inc to use the Speaker Listener Technique in this curriculum.)